Two Can Travel

 Some platforms, like Trusted Housesitters, have house sitting opportunities available all over the world.
 Other platforms, like House Sitters UK, Aussie House Sitters, and House Sitters America, focus on house sits in specific countries.

-All of the house sitting platforms exist to connect homeowners with potential house sitters.
+All the house sitting platforms exist to connect pet parents with potential house sitters.
 These websites offer a diverse range of listings, from urban apartments to rural retreats that can last from one night to several months.

 After joining a platform, you create a profile specifying your preferences and availability to enhance your visibility on the website.